star-39/moe-sticker-bot/README.md

 A Telegram bot doing sticker stuffs!

-Easily import LINE/Kakaotalk stickers, use your own image or video to create Telegram stickers set and manage it.
+Easily import LINE/Kakaotalk stickers, use your own image or video to create Telegram sticker set or CustomEmoji and manage it.

 Download stickers/GIF, also supports exporting to WhatsApp.